superfly/docs/gpus/getting-started-gpus.html.md

 ## Using swap

-Designing your workload and provisioning appropriate resources for it are the first line of defence against losing work by running out of memory (system RAM or VRAM).
+Designing your workload and provisioning appropriate resources for it are the first line of defense against losing work by running out of memory (system RAM or VRAM).

 You can also enable swap for system RAM on a Fly Machine, simply by including a line like the following in `fly.toml`: